-New: 10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold — browse the job board →
+10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold.
+Sign up free for full access →

 Nigeria guide

-EU Blue Card Germany — Nigerian Applicants 2026
+EU Blue Card Germany: Nigerian Applicants 2026

 Germany’s employer-sponsored work visa for highly qualified Nigerian professionals.
 Requires a job offer, a recognised degree (B.Sc.
 CS or B.Eng.
 CE from most Nigerian universities qualifies), and a salary above the statutory threshold.

 HND holders: A Higher National Diploma from a Nigerian polytechnic does not qualify as a recognised degree for the EU Blue Card standard route.
-However, the IT exception (§ 18g(2) AufenthG) allows HND holders with 3+ years of professional IT experience to apply with a job offer — see the relevant profession guide for details.
+However, the IT exception (§ 18g(2) AufenthG) allows HND holders with 3+ years of professional IT experience to apply with a job offer.
+See the relevant profession guide for details.

-Nigeria — key differences
+Nigeria: key differences

 Degree types